+1. In a web browser, run the GraphicalUserInterface action, for example:

+http://mediaserver:14000/action=GraphicalUserInterface

-- 1. In a web browser, run the GraphicalUserInterface action, for example: - http://mediaserver:14000/action=GraphicalUserInterface - where mediaserver is the machine hosting Media Server and 14000 is the Media Server ACI port. - 2.
-Click Surveillance Configuration. - 3.
+where mediaserver is the machine hosting Media Server and 14000 is the Media Server ACI port.

+- 2. Click Surveillance Configuration. - 3.
 Use the controls above the media player to ingest sample video from a file or stream. - 4.
 Capture a scene image so that you can draw regions, tripwires, and paths.
-To capture a still image of the scene, click Capture a still imageimage of the scene, click Capture a still imagewith the configuration, click Set as default image.
-To resume viewing the live video and capture a new scene image, click Return. - 5.
-Use the controls to the left of the media player to build the configuration (configure alerts, count objects, and change detection options). - 6.
-When you have finished building the configuration, click Export to save the finished configuration and associated files to disk.
+To capture a still image of the scene, click Capture a still image I. If you want to save the captured image with the configuration, click Set as default image.
+To resume viewing the live video and capture a new scene image, click Return.

+- 5. Use the controls to the left of the media player to build the configuration (configure alerts, count objects, and change detection options). - When you have finished building the configuration, click Export to save the finished configuration and associated files to disk.
 In the exported zip file is a file named README.txt that explains the function of each file.